Rick's Daily Tips

 1 – Visit the web page you wish to share on Facebook and copy the URL from the browser’s address bar to the clipboard (highlight the URL, then right-click on it and click Copy).

 2 – Click this link to load the Facebook Debugger.
-Note: You’ll need to sign into your Facebook account if you aren’t logged in already.
+Note: You’ll need to sign into your Facebook account if you aren’t signed in already.

 3 – Paste the URL of the page you wish to share into the text box, then click the Debug button.
-A new page will be displayed showing a ton of information about Facebook’s currently cached version of your blog post.
+A new page will be displayed showing some information about Facebook’s currently cached version of your blog post.

 I hope this helps, Manuel.
 Good luck!